shailen-naidoo/vedux/README.md

 Just like Vuex, now you have access to the Vedux store with `$store` key, here is a simple example of how you can share state amongst 2 components

 :::tip
-Vedux use `Vue.observable` under the hood
+Vedux uses `Vue.observable` under the hood
 :::

 **store**